Porsche 911 GT1

 The Porsche 911 GT1 is a car designed and developed by German automobile manufacturer Porsche AG to compete in the GT1 class of sportscar racing, which also required a street-legal version for homologation purposes.
 The limited-production street-legal version developed as a result was named the 911 GT1 Straßenversion (Street version).

 History

 With the revival of international sportscar racing in the mid-1990s through the BPR Global GT Series (which then morphed into the FIA GT Championship) Porsche expressed interest in returning to top-level sportscar racing and went about developing its competitor for the GT1 category.
 Cars in this category were previously heavily modified versions of road cars, such as the McLaren F1 and the Ferrari F40.
-Porsche originally modified the 993 GT2 into EVO version and homologated it as a GT1, but it was completely uncompetitive compared to the supercars in its class.
+Porsche originally modified the 993 GT2 into an EVO version and homologated it as a GT1 car, but it proved to be uncompetitive against the other cars in its class.